uwacyber/cits1003/cits1003-project/overview.md

 The project has four topics: (1) Vulnerabilities, (2) Linux and Networking, (3) Cryptography, and (4) Forensics.
 Each topic has four questions (16 questions in total) with varying difficulties.
 An Easy question is worth 10 points, a Medium question is worth 15 points, and a Hard question is worth 25 points.
 There is only one Super Hard question, which is worth 15 points.
 There are 250 points in total, worth 25% of the unit grade.

+## Report

+For all four hard questions/challenges, you need to submit a report on them.
+Without a report on its solution, the mark will be **zero** even though the flag is correct.
+Instructions on the report and its marking rubrics are at: [https://docs.google.com/document/d/1zciYii2HqCxdhoCIIkzL2WfRrYmRhpAh6ja0XmLdsE4/edit?usp=sharing](https://docs.google.com/document/d/1zciYii2HqCxdhoCIIkzL2WfRrYmRhpAh6ja0XmLdsE4/edit?usp=sharing).

 ## Duration

 The project starts on Week 6 and will close on 11:59pm 12 Oct (Week 12).
 There should be plenty of time to complete the project.